-The SORA is clear that the only way to undertake BVLOS operations without some form of detect and avoid (DAA) is to do so in "atypical airspace" which is airspace that is so devoid of aircraft that the chance of randomly encountering another aircraft is so low that it would meet any target level of safety without additional mitigation.
+The SORA is clear that the only way to undertake BVLOS operations without some form of detect and avoid is to undertake the operation in "atypical airspace" which is airspace that is so devoid of aircraft that the chance of randomly encountering another aircraft is so low that it would meet any target level of safety without additional mitigation.
 This does not mean that CASA will not require any mitigation for air risk in atypical airspace but is rather an indication of the unmitigated risk in the airspace under consideration.
+In remote areas of Australia, away from aerodromes, flight routes and population centres, it is likely that this requirement is met by virtue of the remoteness of the location.
+However, without quantitative data, it is not possible to determine if the airspace meets the atypical definition.